arc-instruments/arc2control/docs/index.rst

 Installation
 ------------

-ArC TWO Control Panel is currently available from git.
+ArC TWO Control Panel is always available from git.
+On stable releases Windows installers and Linux AppImages will be made available from the `release page`_.

 .. code-block:: console